stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 Currently, the system support the following package types:
 - Custom JavaScript
 - RSS Feed
-- Preloaded ??
-- Generic REST ??
+- Generic REST
-- REST + JSON ??

 Most of the devices will be using `Custom JavaScript` type.
 For services retrieving data from RSS feed, `RSS Feed` types could be used to simplify the process.
-Similarly, if a service only uses simple HTTP request methods, `Preloaded` can be used.
+Similarly, if a service only uses simple HTTP request methods, `Generic REST` can be used.
 For more details, please refer to [devices with zero code](/thingpedia/developers/thingpedia-device-with-zero-code.md).

 ### Category, device domain, and device types